Pedal Enclosure Size Chart & Comparison

 Frequently Asked Questions

-The internal cavity of a 125B is 60 × 115 mm (external minus 2 mm wall thickness on each side).
-After accounting for the 4 mm screw boss radius in each corner, the usable flat area is approximately 52 × 107 mm.
+A Hammond 125B measures 64 × 119 × 35 mm (2.52 × 4.69 × 1.38 in) externally.
+Internal cavity is approximately 60 × 115 mm (external minus 2 mm wall thickness per side).
+After accounting for the 4 mm screw boss radius in each corner, the usable flat area for components is approximately 52 × 107 mm.

-What is the difference between 1590B and 1590BS?
+What is the difference between a 1590B and a 1590BS?

-Which enclosure fits a PedalPCB board?
+Which enclosure should I use for a PedalPCB board?

 Do Gorva enclosures have screw bosses?